 Once you’re satisfied that your equipment is working properly, it’s time to mix in the pesticide.
 The best way to do this is to fill the tank halfway up, then add the pesticide to the water.
 Once that’s done, top up the water to get the prescribed level.

-For most DIY users at home, this will be a 1 gallon tank.
-All pesticide labels should have instructions for how many ounces to add to a gallon tank.
+For most DIY users at home, this will be a one gallon tank.
+Pesticide labels will instruct you on how many ounces to add to a gallon tank.

-When filling spraying equipment, you don’t always know just how fast and hard the water is going to come out of the faucet or hose you’re using.
-If you started with your pesticide and then spray into the tank with a high-pressure hose, you can inadvertently splash highly concentrated pesticide on your face or skin – not good!
+You can’t always predict how fast and hard the water will come out of the faucet or hose.
+If you add pesticide first and then spray with a high-pressure hose, you risk splashing concentrated pesticide on your face or skin.

 Always follow the manufacturer’s instructions on diluting the pesticide.
 It can be tempting to mix your pesticide stronger than the manufacturer recommends, but it’s unnecessary and unsafe.

-Pesticides are classified as safe for use based on the dilution rate the manufacturer specifies.
+The manufacturer specifies the dilution rate that determines how safe pesticides are for use.
 If you start making stronger mixes, you can’t be sure it won’t be harmful to your health.
 Plus, it’s a waste of pesticides.
-Pesticides are diluted to kill bugs, using more won’t make them any more dead!
+Pesticides are diluted to kill bugs, using more won’t make them any more dead.

 It’s also worth mentioning here that there is a class of pesticides called “wettable powders”.
-These powders are added to water and suspended in the liquid.
-While they are sprayed similar to liquid pesticides, when they dry they revert back to powder form.
+Add these powders to water and keep them suspended in the liquid.
+While they are sprayed similar to liquid pesticides, when these powders dry they revert to powder form.

-If you’re using a wettable powder, make sure that the spray equipment you are using is capable of handling these formulas.
-Make sure to keep agitating the spray tank as you spray so that the powder stays suspended in the liquid.
-Some cheaper sprayers have issues with clogging when using powders or heavy oil-based sprays.
+If you’re using a wettable powder, make sure that the spray equipment you are using can handle these formulas.
+Make sure to keep agitating the spray tank as you spray so the powder stays suspended in the liquid.
+Some cheaper sprayers clog when using powders or heavy oil-based sprays.

 3. Pressurize the Sprayer